kenahrens/newboots/examples/REVERSE-PROXY-RECORDING.md

 - **Code changes required**: Using traditional HTTP proxies requires modifying the WebClient configuration with `proxyWithSystemProperties()` or custom proxy settings
 - **Connection pooling**: Reactor Netty's connection pooling can interfere with proxy routing

-**Solution**: Proxymock's reverse proxy feature eliminates these issues by intercepting traffic at the network level without requiring any code changes.
+**Solution**: Proxymock's map feature eliminates these issues by intercepting traffic at the network level without requiring any code changes.

 ## Prerequisites
 - proxymock installed and on PATH